-Argolic sailing holidays
+Argolic Gulf sailing holidays

 The Argolic Gulf - Αργολικός Κόλπος is bordered by two mountainous regions except at the head of the gulf where the mountains give way dramatically.
 The wide valley visible is the Argolida: the fabled Argolid plain whose praises were sung in antiquity by Homer and others.

-The shore is generally barren and drops sheer into the sea, yielding numerous anchorages close to the shoreline.
+The shore is generally barren (interspersed with fertile valleys) and drops sheer into the sea, yielding numerous anchorages close to the shoreline.